How 95 minutes will change the way you manage for the better

 Runtime: 12 minutes

 If morale is an issue in your organisation, The Happy Secret to Better Work by Shawn Achor is certainly worth a watch.
-Happiness is at the core of his message, stating that our brains at happy are 31% more productive than our brains at negative, neutral or stressed.
-He also discusses the ‘happiness advantage’, explaining how when we are happy, our intelligence rises, as does our creativity and energy.
+Happiness is at the core of this motivational TED Talk, stating that our brains at happy are 31% more productive than when we are negative, neutral or stressed.
+Shawn also discusses the”happiness advantage”, explaining how when we are happy, our intelligence rises, as does our creativity and energy.
 On top of this, we experience less burnout and companies with happy employees benefit from less voluntary turnover.
 So if you want to turn your company around, you should really tailor your performance management system to address and improve employee morale.

 5. How To Live Before You Die by Steve Jobs

 Runtime: 15 minutes

 In Steve Jobs’ famous TED Talk, How To Live Before You Die, Jobs recounts his university experience and gives us some critical performance management insights.
 Jobs discusses the fact he dropped out of college, but then”dropped back in”, taking only classes that excited and interested him.
 By following his passions, Jobs learned about calligraphy and went on to found Apple, a computing system renowned for its beautiful typeface.

 Employee development and creativity are important in terms of performance, and it is impossible to say what lessons will be useful in the future.
 It’s essential we give employees the freedom to challenge themselves and learn about different areas, rather than forcing them to have an unwavering focus on business objectives.
 Remember, the only way for your employees to be truly engaged and content is for them to love what they do and to put their strengths to use.

 6. Why Work Doesn’t Happen At Work by Jason Fried

 Runtime: 17 minutes